Abhishek-kumar-178/Square-Game/README.md

-It is a square h=game that helps us increase ourinteraction with javascript.
+It is a square game that helps us increase ourinteraction with javascript.